I Am Wrath: Plot

-Stanley tracks down another man who was involved in the attack named Lars.
-He confronts him at a tattoo parlor, after getting the words 'I Am Wrath' tattooed on his back.
-After killing Lars, Stanley makes off with a bag full of drugs and money.
+Stanley tracks down Lars, another man who was involved in the attack.
+After getting the words 'I Am Wrath' tattooed on his back, Stanley kills Lars and makes off with a bag of drugs and money.
 Stanley and Dennis use the bag as bait to lure Charley to the VIP room at a Korean nightclub.
-Before being killed, Charley tells Stanley that Vivian's murder was ordered by Lemi K because she was too nosy.
-Looking through Vivian's files, Stanley discovers that her study had deemed the pipeline unsafe with an eighty-two percent chance of water contamination.
-Wrath realizes that Vivian's murder was orchestrated to cover up the results of her study.
+Before being killed, Charley reveals that Vivian's murder was ordered by Lemi K. Looking through Vivian's files, Stanley discovers that her study deemed the pipeline unsafe with an eighty-two percent chance of water contamination.
+Vivian was murdered to cover up the results of her study.

-Lemi tracks down Stanley's daughter, Abbie, and her little boy, and takes them hostage.
+Lemi tracks down Stanley's daughter Abbie and her son, taking them hostage.
 Stanley and Dennis arrive and kill Lemi's men.
-Stanley questions Lemi, who reveals that the entire plot was organized by Governor Meserve.
-The corrupt cops, Gibson and Walker, arrive and shoot Lemi dead.
-After being subdued by Wrath and Dennis, Gibson explains that Lemi was blackmailing the Governor using an incriminating video of Meserve's son, forcing the police to keep Lemi's men out of jail.
-As part of the deal, Lemi agreed to do jobs for the Governor, such as the hit on Vivian.
-Wrath forces Gibson to drive him onto the grounds of the Governor's mansion (with Walker stuffed in the trunk of Gibson's car) where he blows up Gibson's car, killing him while Walker barely escapes.
-Then Wrath infiltrates the Governor's mansion and confronts Meserve, who admits what he's done, but plans to murder Wrath to complete the cover-up.
-After a fight, Stanley overpowers and kills Meserve.
-When police arrive and train sniper rifles on Stanley—instructing him to drop his weapon—he instead raises Meserve's shotgun, which prompts the snipers to shoot him down.
+Stanley questions Lemi, who reveals that the plot was organized by Meserve.
+Gibson and Walker then arrive and shoot Lemi dead.
+After being subdued by Wrath and Dennis, Gibson explains that Lemi was blackmailing Meserve using an incriminating video of the latter's son, forcing the police to keep Lemi's men out of jail.
+As part of the deal, Lemi agreed to do jobs for Meserve, such as the hit on Vivian.
+Wrath forces Gibson to drive him to Meserve's mansion, with Walker stuffed in the trunk of the car.
+Wrath then blows up Gibson's car, killing him while Walker escapes.
+Wrath infiltrates the mansion and confronts Meserve, who admits his crimes, but plans to murder Wrath to complete the cover-up.
+After a fight, Stanley kills Meserve.
+Police then arrive, instructing Stanley to drop his weapon.
+He instead raises Meserve's shotgun, which prompts snipers to shoot him down.

-Fortunately, Stanley was wearing a bulletproof vest, so he survives—he is recovering in a hospital.
-However, he soon learns that he will be denied a jury trial and will be facing a FISA Court instead.
-Furthermore, he is going to be transferred out of the hospital immediately—without having had a chance to even see his daughter Abbie.
-She is convinced that Wrath will be sent to someplace where he will never be seen again.
-She bursts into Wrath's hospital room to give him a farewell hug.
-After the scene is cleared, the two police officers who are guarding Wrath's room are relieved by two replacement cops.
-One of the replacements is Walker—now demoted to patrolman—who moves into Wrath's room to assassinate him.
-However, Abbie had slipped Stanley a gun during their hug and he kills Walker as Dennis enters the room to help him escape.
-Abbie later receives a postcard from her father, in São Paulo, Brazil, assuring her that he is doing fine.
+Wearing a bulletproof vest, Stanley survives and starts recovering in a hospital.
+However, he will be denied a jury trial and will be facing a FISA Court instead.
+Furthermore, he is going to be transferred out of the hospital immediately.
+Abbie is convinced that Wrath will be sent to someplace where he will never be seen again.
+Bursting into Wrath's hospital room, she gives him a farewell hug.
+The two officers guarding Wrath's room are then relieved by two replacement cops.
+One is Walker—now demoted to patrolman—who plans to assassinate Wrath.
+However, Abbie had slipped Stanley a gun during their hug, and he kills Walker with it as Dennis arrives to help Wrath escape.
+Abbie later receives a postcard from Stanley, in São Paulo, Brazil, assuring her that he is doing fine.